Tax Management India. Com

 X X X X Extracts X X X X

-..... resigned his command.
+..... plaintiff resigned his command.
 V directed S to inspect and report upon the state of the corps, and referred S for information to the defendant who was a Civil Commissioner.
 The defendant, in a conversation with S, made a defamatory statement respecting the conduct of the plaintiff.
 The plaintiff brought an action against the defendant for slander.
 The defence set up against the plaintiff's claim was that what had passed between the defendant and S was a privileged communication.
 The jury had found a verdict for the defendant.
 A new trial was claimed by the plaintiff, inter alia, on the ground that the learned judge had declined to compel the production of certain documents.
 It appeared that the Secretary for War had been subpoenaed to produce certain letters written by the plaintiff to him and also the minutes of the court of enquiry as to the conduct of S in writing the letter to V. The plea for a new trial was rejected on the ground that the Court was of the opinion that the non-production of the said documents furnished no ground for a new trial.
-There was a difference of opinion among the members of the Court on the question as to whether Bramwell, J., was justified in upholding the .....
+There was a difference of opinion among the members of the Court on the question as to whether Bramwell, J., was justified in up .....

 X X X X Extracts X X X X